 Every month Beautiful Bizarre Magazine chooses one of our favourite artists to TAKE OVER social media for the day.
 For June, we chose Tran Nguyen to share with us the artists who have inspired her through her artistic career.
 Just in case you missed it, below we present the full TAKE OVER.

-This was the last piece chosen by Tran for her TAKE OVER.
-Thank you so much, we really appreciate you taking the time to put this day together.
+This was the last piece chosen by Tran Nguyen for her TAKE OVER.
+Thank you again Tran, we really appreciate you taking the time to put this day together.